-The show looks back on the Kennedy-Nixon Presidential race, the Cuban Missile Crisis, and the Civil Rights Movement with an unapologetic eye.
+The world of Mad Men gives us a glimpse into the world of 1960’s Madison Avenue ad men like David Ogilvy and Julian Koenig.
 It’s also interesting to see how Madison Avenue tries to sell products that are brand new but are not yet household names.
 For instance, the dilemma of how to market Clearasil.
 “That’s for teenagers with bad skin.
 Who cares about them.”

 If you are one of those women who have to work, expect to live and die as a secretary.
 Not an admin or executive assistant, but a secretary.
 A secretary who types on a typewriter makes her boss’s phone calls, takes shorthand, and mixes his drinks.
-Also expect to be pinched, ogled, hit on and generally sexualized by the men in the office.
+Also expect to be pinched, ogled, and generally sexualized by the men in the office.
 And you take it because the term sexual harassment is 30 years in your future.

 The handsome actor Jon Hamm plays the lead character, Donald Draper.
 A successful advertising executive working on Madison Avenue, with a beautiful Barbie doll of a wife, two cute children and a boatload of issues, Don Draper is a charming womanizer, with a brilliant creative mind and a secret past.

 Don Draper is the man all the women want and all the men want to be.
 Jon Hamm plays him perfectly and he delivers Don Draperisms through a wisp of cigarette smoke with a shot of scotch, and the cynicism of a man with nothing to lose.

 January Jones is the perfect blond Barbie-Doll housewife, Betty Draper.
 She has everything any woman in 1962 could ask for: a big house in the suburbs, 2.5 kids (Bobby and Sally and one on the way) a handsome and successful husband and yet she is not happy.

 Elizabeth Moss plays the naive young career girl Peggy Olsen.
 She starts out as the secretary of Don Draper.
-After Peggy comes up with a slogan for a lipstick campaign, Don Draper promotes her to jr. Copywriter.
+After Peggy comes up with a slogan for a lipstick campaign, Don Draper promotes her to Jr. Copywriter.
 What a commotion that caused in the office.

 Is she sleeping with Don?
 Who does she think she is?
 A woman copywriter?
 That’s the gossip going around the steno-pool.